 A safe campus is the top priority for the Riverside Community College District.
 This document is published in compliance with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act."
 The "Clery Act" requires U.S. colleges and universities that participate in any federal student financial aid programs to disclose information about crime on and around their respective campuses.
 Each participating institution's annual report must do the following:

-- Disclose the institutions campus security policies and three-year's worth of specified crime and arrest statistics - Be made available to students, faculty & staff and applicants for employment - Provide information regarding certain institutions' policies and procedures that are related to the Clery Act or the Violence Against Women Act (VAWA) - Provide information regarding the institution's emergency procedures - Assure campus sexual assault victims of their rights ope.ed.gov/campussafety/
+- Disclose the institutions campus security policies and three-year's worth of specified crime and arrest statistics - Be made available to students, faculty & staff and applicants for employment - Provide information regarding certain policies and procedures that are related to the Clery Act or the Violence Against Women Act (VAWA) - Provide information regarding emergency procedures - Assure campus sexual assault victims of their rights

-The U.S. Department of Education centrally collects and disseminates the statistics reported in the Annual Security Report at:
+The U.S. Department of Education centrally collects and disseminates the statistics reported in the Annual Security Report at: ope.ed.gov/campussafety/ www.rccd.edu/administration/police/Pages/CleryReports.aspx.